- » Offers a distinctive and evolutionary approach to storytelling on a graduate level

-MFA Visual Narrative is a flexible, low-residency program designed for working professionals and students of visual storytelling alike.
-Three onsite summer sessions are connected by two years of online study during the fall and spring semesters.
-After each summer session and academic year, students must receive an acceptable review from a faculty panel in order to continue in the program.
-Degree candidates must successfully complete 60 credits, including all required courses.
+MFA Visual Narrative is a low-residency program designed for working professionals, educators and students from all creative disciplines.
+Three summer intensives at SVA are connected by two years of focused online study during the fall and spring semesters.

-During the eight-week summer sessions, students attend classes and seminars, and work in the studios for 8 to 10 hours per day, six days a week.
-Several evenings are devoted to digital/interactive tutorials, critiques and lectures.
-Capitalizing on New York City’s rich culture, research trips including contemporary artists events, studio visits and other activities will take place during workshops and on weekends.
+During the eight-week summer sessions, students attend classes and work in the studios for eight to ten hours per day.
+Capitalizing on New York City’s rich culture, research trips including story events, studio visits and other activities occur.

 Who Should Apply

-This program is designed for professionals and students from all creative disciplines who are interested in implementing visual storytelling into their art practice.
-We welcome applicants with a figurative art background in such areas as animation, graphic design, illustration, digital art, fine art and film.
-Applicants should have a bachelor’s degree or equivalent.
-Applicants should be able to demonstrate technical proficiency in both creative writing and narrative art forms.
-Because of the nature of a low-residency program, successful students will be self-reliant and able to demonstrate a high level of professional discipline and practice.
+This program is designed for professionals, educators and students from all creative disciplines to explore what story means to them and to integrate visual storytelling into their art practice.
+Applicants should have a bachelor’s degree or equivalent in any subject, and need to demonstrate proficiency in both creative writing and narrative art forms.
+Because of the nature of a low-residency program, successful students will demonstrate a high level of professional discipline and practice.